The Determinants of Auto Insurance Premiums

 Most insurers also impose a surcharge for an accident that exceeds a given amount, such as $1000.
 The surcharge is added on to the premium for 3 years.
 Generally, the surcharge is lowest for the 1st accident, but increases for subsequent accidents.

 States regulate chargeable accidents, which are the least payouts that auto insurers are permitted to consider in calculating premium rates.
-Although the amount varies, damages of $500-$1000 or less are not chargeable accidents in most states, which means that insurance companies cannot increase insurance rates for claims below the threshold amounts.
-Most insurance companies also have a loyalty program, where they will absorb the cost of an accident up to a certain amount, depending on how long the insured was a customer of the company and whether the customer paid their premiums timely.
+Although the amount varies, damages of $500-$1000 or less are not chargeable accidents in most states, meaning insurance companies cannot increase insurance rates for claims below the threshold amounts.
+Most insurance companies also have a loyalty program, where they will absorb the cost of an accident up to a specified maximum, depending on how long the insured was a customer of the company and whether the customer paid their premiums timely.

 Another major factor in determining the auto insurance premium is the driver's insurance score, which is much like the credit score and based on the same factors, but the factors have a slightly different weighting.
 Insurance scores, like credit scores, only depend on the information within the credit files of the individual, which are held by the 3 major credit reporting organizations.